equinor/appsec-fundamentals-authn-authz-cs/ex-04/doc/lines_of_code.md

 # Lines of Code - Dependency Scanning

-In this section we will explore the impact using frameworks has on the amount of code in our projects.
+In this section we will explore the some of the impact using open source frameworks and modules has on our project.

 ## --Code Analysis--